BestTimesToVisit.com Logo

 How easy is it to get around Singapore using public transport, and are there any hidden costs?

 Singapore boasts an incredibly efficient and affordable public transport system!
-The MRT (Mass Rapid Transit) and buses are clean, reliable, and reach almost everywhere.
+The MRT (Mass Rapid Transit) and buses are clean, reliable, and extensive.
 Get an EZ-Link card for seamless travel – it's much cheaper than paying per ride.
-Be aware that taxis can be expensive, especially during peak hours.
+One hidden cost to watch out for is the occasional surcharge during peak hours on some bus routes.

-What are some local customs I should be aware of to avoid unintentional offense?
+What are some unique cultural customs I should be aware of in Singapore?

 Ready to Plan Your Trip?